SkiillUp/Demo-Project/README.md

 # Demo-Project
-Play around project for just front end,You can work landing pages, user interfaces just to keep ourselves active
+Play around project for just front end.
+You can work landing pages, user interfaces just to keep ourselves active